-6 See Kia Motors (Case T-195/97, 16.7.1998) and Hyper Srl (Case T-205/99, 11.7.2002).
+&lt;sup>6 See Kia Motors (Case T-195/97, 16.7.1998) and Hyper Srl (Case T-205/99, 11.7.2002).

-- (29) In the case in point, there is evidence to suggest that Saint Pierre and Miquelon's competent authorities knew or, at the very least, should have known that the goods for which they were issuing EXP certificates did not fulfil the conditions laid down for favourable treatment on import into the Community.
-Saint Pierre and Miquelon's competent authorities can also be blamed for a number of failings liable to constitute a special situation within the meaning of Article 239 of Regulation (EEC) No 2913/92. - (30) The local authorities (Conseil général) instituted transport aid by their decision of 26 June 1996, then by their decision of 23 June 1997 and finally by their decision of 22 December 1997.
-The draft of the decision of 22 December 1997 was submitted to the Saint Pierre and Miquelon Prefect, who found it to be legally in order and moreover stated that it seemed to him an excellent initiative. - (31) "Transport aid" was allocated on the basis of decisions entitled "Decision... applying the provisions of Decision No 233/97 of 22 December 1997 to the release of goods for free circulation." - (32) In addition, the local authorities have actively promoted transport aid among traders, either directly or via persons acting on their behalf.
-The decisions referred to in paragraph 30 had been transmitted to the firm before it started the operations concerned. - (33) Finally Saint Pierre and Miquelon's authorities could not have been unaware of the relationship between the considerable increase in aluminium exports from Saint Pierre and Miquelon to the EU between 1997 and 1999 and the granting of transport aid, even if that aid was paid by a different department to the one responsible for collecting customs duties on goods released for free circulation in Saint Pierre and Miquelon and for issuing EXP certificates. - (34) It follows that the authorities of Saint Pierre and Miquelon were not misled by the exporters.
-The fact that they issued EXP certificates when they knew or, at the very least, should reasonably have known that such certificates would confer an undue advantage when the goods were subsequently imported into the Community must therefore be considered to constitute a special situation within the meaning of Article 239 of Regulation (EEC) No 2913/92.
+- (31) "Transport aid" was allocated on the basis of decisions entitled "Decision... applying the provisions of Decision No 233/97 of 22 December 1997 to the release of goods for free circulation." - (32) In addition, the local authorities have actively promoted transport aid among traders, either directly or via persons acting on their behalf.
+The decisions referred to in paragraph 30 had been transmitted to the firm's client before it started the operations concerned. - (33) Finally Saint Pierre and Miquelon's authorities could not have been unaware of the relationship between the considerable increase in aluminium exports from Saint Pierre and Miquelon to the EU between 1997 and 1999 and the granting of transport aid, even if that aid was paid by a different department to the one responsible for collecting customs duties on goods released for free circulation in Saint Pierre and Miquelon and for issuing EXP certificates. - (34) It follows that the authorities of Saint Pierre and Miquelon were not misled by the exporters.
+The fact that they issued EXP certificates when they knew or, at the very least, should reasonably have known that such certificates would confer an undue advantage when the goods were subsequently imported into the Community must therefore be considered to constitute a special situation within the meaning of Article 239 of Regulation (EEC) No 2913/92. - (35) In view of the above, the Commission takes the view that the circumstances of this case constitute a special situation within the meaning of Article 239(1) of Regulation (EEC) No 2913/92. - (36) As for the second condition in Article 239 of Regulation (EEC) No 2913/92, the file submitted by the Dutch authorities to the Commission on 31 March 2004 and the information subsequently received by the Commission, in particular in reaction to its letter of 1 March 2006, show no deception or obvious negligence on the part of the firm, which acted on behalf of its client as a service provider. - (37) The remission of import duties requested is therefore justified, - (38) Where special circumstances warrant repayment or remission, Article 908 of Regulation (EEC) No 2454/93 authorises the Commission to determine the conditions

-- (35) In view of the above, the Commission takes the view that the circumstances of this case constitute a special situation within the meaning of Article 239(1) of Regulation (EEC) No 2913/92. - (36) Considering the absence of any provision as to the nature of any aid that could be provided in the context of the procedure referred to in Article 101(2) of the OCT Decision (release for free circulation of non-Community goods followed by an exportation to the Community), it is appropriate to grant remission of the import duties. - (37) Where special circumstances warrant repayment or remission, Article 908 of Regulation (EEC) No 2454/93 authorises the Commission to determine the conditions under which the Member States may repay or remit duties in cases involving comparable issues of fact and law. - (38) Cases comparable in fact and law to this one are repayment or remission requests lodged within the legal time limits by Community importers or their representatives in respect of imports into the Community from Saint Pierre and Miquelon, Anguilla and the Dutch Antilles, where those import operations were carried out in circumstances comparable in fact and law to those which gave rise to this case,
+- under which the Member States may repay or remit duties in cases involving comparable issues of fact and law. - (39) Cases comparable in fact and law to this one are repayment or remission requests lodged within the legal time limits by customs agents acting on behalf of Community importers in respect of imports into the Community from Saint Pierre and Miquelon, where those import operations were carried out in circumstances comparable in fact and law to those which gave rise to this case.
+There must have been no deception or obvious negligence on the part of the customs agents,